fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.6.0 =
+* [Added] Adds YouTube video ID to the edit screen so that the field can be edited by users in the dashboard.

 = 10.5.2 =
 * [Changed] Changes the flexslider spin up to stretch images that are smaller than the width of the slider.